CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 On the right, we see how each sample on the map is combined together to estimate the **true value** (dashed blue line).
 With a few samples the estimate is off and the error range (purple) is wide.
 As samples accumulate, it narrows.

-**That purple band is your margin of error**, watch it shrink as the number of samples grows.
+**That purple band is your margin of error** — watch it shrink as the number of samples grows.

 </td>
 </tr>